gcallah/hambone/chaps/chap1.md

 Claude ignores the sarcasm, and with a big grin, tells Hampton, "Now that makes me real pleased."

-Just thenm, Hiram enters the bar from the back room, and calls Hampton over.
+Just then, Hiram enters the bar from the back room, and calls Hampton over.

 Hampton excuses himself from the table, saying "My boy needs me."